 National Orchid Garden

-Singapore’s National Orchid Garden, located within the Singapore Botanic Gardens, is a picturesque attraction that showcases the world’s largest family of flowering plants – orchids.
-These flowers makeup 10 percent of all flowering plants and have a long association with Singapore Botanic Gardens.
+Singapore’s National Orchid Garden, located within the gardens, is a picturesque attraction that showcases the world’s largest family of flowering plants – orchids.
+These flowers at the orchid garden makeup 10 percent of all flowering plants and have a long association with Singapore Botanic Gardens.

-National Orchid Garden houses the largest orchid collection of 1,200 species and 2,000 hybrids.
+The orchid garden houses the largest orchid collection of 1,200 species and 2,000 hybrids, including Singapore’s national flower, the Vanda Miss Joaquim.

-Singapore’s “orchid diplomacy” honours visiting head of states, dignitaries and celebrities by naming the finest hybrids after them, these are displayed at the VIP Orchid Gardens.
+Singapore’s “orchid diplomacy” honours visiting head of states, dignitaries and celebrities by naming the finest hybrids after them, these are displayed at the National Orchid Garden VIP Orchid Garden.

 Learning Forest: Discovery Wetlands & Walk of Giants